r-pufky/ansible_collection_srv/docs/dev/docstrings/variables.md

 # Overrides SSH_AUTH_SOCK environment variable.
 #
 # Special Case:
-#   ~: user home directory
+#   ~: user home directory.
-#   *: Tokens as specified from TOKENS section (see reference)
+#   *: Tokens as specified from TOKENS section (see reference).
-#   *: ENVIRONMENT VARIABLES as specified from tokens section (see reference)
+#   *: ENVIRONMENT VARIABLES as specified from tokens section (see reference).
 #
 # Values:
-#            none: explicitly disable use of an authentication agent
+#            none: explicitly disable use of an authentication agent.
-#              '': no default system agent (default)
+#              '': no default system agent (default).
-#   SSH_AUTH_SOCK: get socket location from SSH_AUTH_SOCK environment variable
+#   SSH_AUTH_SOCK: get socket location from SSH_AUTH_SOCK environment variable.
 #              $*: strings beginning with $ will be treated as environment
 #                  variable containing the location of the socket.
 #                      Values:
-#                        {VALUE}: additional values for value element
+#                        {VALUE}: additional values for value element.
 #
 # Default: ''.
 #